-The Lehigh Valley Wine Trail is home to nine family-owned vineyards and wineries, and its members are committed to growing and producing premium wines.
+The Lehigh Valley Wine Trail is home to select family-owned vineyards and wineries, and its members are committed to growing and producing premium wines.
 The wineries have brought home the Pennsylvania Governor’s Cup 10 times and won numerous regional, state, national, and international awards, including many for wines made from the Chambourcin grape, the only wine grape grown by all nine wineries and the region's signature wine grape.

 In Lehigh Valley, there are more than 40 acres of Chambourcin, which ferment into approximately 150,000 bottles of wine.
 Vintners craft this very versatile grape into several styles of wine, including Nouveau, Rosé, Semi-Sweet, Sweet, Dry Barrel Aged, Sparkling, and Port.